rancher/rancher-tv/programs/office-hours/README.md

 We host the office hours monthly, at two different times:

 - EMEA Session - Third Wednesday of the month at 0900 ET
-- US Session - Third Wednesday of the month at 1300 PT
+- US Session - Second Wednesday of the month at 1300 PT

-Join any of these channels to follow along:

-- [YouTube][2]
-- [Twitch][3]
-- [Facebook Live][4]

-During the streams, join `#office-hours` on the [Rancher Users Slack][1] to participate in the discussion.
+Join us on [YouTube][2] to watch the stream, and during the streams, join `#office-hours` on the [Rancher Users Slack][1] to participate in the discussion.

 ## How It Works

-We will answer prepared questions or live questions during the show.
+We'll answer prepared questions or live questions during the show.
 Prepared questions take priority because we can update them with the answers after the show.
 This helps build a community knowledge base for Rancher and Kubernetes that benefits everyone.

 If the question is well-formed but needs more research before we can answer it, we'll make a note to answer it on a future show.